-- The most common reason to refinance is because rates have gone down.
-Decreasing rates will not only have a positive advantage on profit but also on your credit score.
+- The most common reason to refinance is that rates have gone down.
+Decreasing rates will not only have a positive advantage on profit but also your credit score.

 - The next reason many buyers refinance is to lower down their interest rates.
 This is why many people are opting for refinancing to obtain profit.
 Lowering your interest rate saves money as well as adjust the lower interest payments for the smaller tax deduction.
 For this, a rule of thumb approach is taken which is to determine how much lower must be the interest rate to consider refinancing.
 For this follow the below-mentioned procedure:

 Calculate your interest savings for each month.
 This number keeps on going down as you pay down your mortgage.

 - By your marginal tax rate, reduce the interest saving to adjust for the smaller tax deduction.

 - Calculate the total cost of refinancing.